TimKam/JS-son/README.md

 const paranoid = new Agent('paranoid', beliefs, {}, plansParanoid)
 ```

-The last agent we create is the *paranoid* one.
+The last agent we create is the *claustrophobe*.
 It has these plans:

 1. If it beliefs the door the door is locked (head), it requests the door to be unlocked (body).